openshift/assisted-service/README.md

 The Assisted Installer is also available for users as a SAAS hosted in cloud.redhat.com.

 More information is available here: [Assisted Installer on cloud.redhat.com](docs/cloud.md)

+## Setting a custom discovery ISO password
+It's possible to modify the discovery ISO (via the API) to enable password login for troubleshooting purposes.

+More information is available here: [Set discovery ISO user password example](docs/set_discovery_password.md)